Screen Time Doesn’t Hurt Kids’ Social Skills, Study Finds

 Click HERE for the full article.

-November 14, 2019.
-Dr. Dimitriu was published in Psychology Today about Postpartum Depression.
+March 25, 2020.
+Dr. Dimitriu was published in Psychology Today about the connection between sleep and dementia

 Click HERE for the full article.